jasper-zanjani/notes/lx/README.md

 #### Enabling
 add ",acl" to options in `fstab` file, then mount/unmount disk.
 If enabling FACL on root partition, system has to be rebooted.

-## Packaging
-### Flatpak
+## Flatpak

 ## Namespaces
 Process IDs in the same **namespace** can have access to one another, whereas those in different namespaces cannot.
-Spawning a process in a new namespace prevents it from seeing the host's context, so an interactive shell like `zsh` spawned in its own namespace will report its PID as `1`, even though the host will assign its own PID. [[55](sources.md)]
+Spawning a process in a new namespace prevents it from seeing the host's context, so an interactive shell like `zsh` spawned in its own namespace will report its PID as `1`, even though the host will assign its own PID.
+This is the concept behind [**containers**](../devops/README.md#containers). [[55](sources.md)]

+## RAID
+- **RAID 0**: Built with no internal redundancy, each disk provides its full capacity to the array as usable storage.
+Although technically single disk can work, at least two disks is more typical. [[57](sources.md)]
+- **RAID 1**: Mirrored set of drives, which have to be the same size or space will be forfeited to accomodate the smallest drive. [[57](sources.md)]
+- RAID 2, 3, and 4: obsolete, proprietary, or very rare. [[57](sources.md)]
+- RAID 5: Middle ground which stripes data across multiple drives but with some redundancy, requiring at least **3** disks.
+An array containing *n* drives makes *n - 1* drives' worth of storage, with one drive's worth of space being used to provide redundancy. [[57](sources.md)]
+- RAID 10: Multiple RAID 1 arrays are treated as drives in a RAID 0, so data is striped across mirrored arrays. [[57](sources.md)]
+- RAID 50: Multiple RAID 5 arrays contained in a RAID 0, and because there are at least of such arrays involved the minimum number of drives is **6**. [[57](sources.md)]